 Chocolate Banana Malt Loaf

 I've been making this banana loaf for a few years now, it's a good'un!
-One of the cakes that casual amateur bakers will happily attempt is banana bread, it's just a generational gem, and there are a shit-tonne of recipes out there for it.
-It's very confusing knowing which one to have a go at.
-Most recipes I've tried in my baking history have ended up being incredibly dry and dusty loafs, or far too dense and chewy.
-I personally never found one that was just right, I tried a lot of methods and ingredients with varying success and have had to piece it together with trial and error - it took years - now I have the one I am confident with and has not disappointed yet.
+A banana bread is one cake that any casual baker can have a go at, it's just a generational gem, and there are a crap-tonne of recipes out there for it.
+It can be very frustrating to get one good recipe to have a go at.
+Most recipes I've tried in my baking history have either ended up being incredibly dry and dusty loafs, or far too dense and chewy.
+I tried a lot of methods and ingredients with varying success and have had to piece it together with trial and error - it took years - now I have the one I am confident with and has not disappointed yet.

 This banana loaf incorporates bananas two-ways: mashed and chopped.
 I add mashed bananas for dampness and chopped bananas for melting clumps within the cake.
 This creates an interesting variance in texture slice-per-slice I think, instead of just a boring, homogenous slice of vacant cake; loaf cakes easily fall victim this.
 Each slice is balanced with moist cake, fudgy banana chunks and crunchy cocoa nibs.